willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 1. Make sure your headset's USB and HDMI cables are securely connected to your PC.

-2. Try unplugging both the USB and HDMI cables from your headset, and then plugging them back in.
-When plugging in the USB cable, try to do so quickly (try not to pause during insertion of the USB cable)
+2. Try unplugging both the USB and HDMI cables from your headset, then plug them back in.
+When plugging in the USB cable, do so quickly (try not to pause during insertion of the USB cable)

 3. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
-Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly."
+Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".

 4. Look for any yellow exclamation marks on devices listed in Device Manager.
-Yellow exclamation marks indicate any errors reported by the devices connected to your PC:
+Yellow exclamation marks indicate errors reported by the devices connected to your PC:

 ![Mixed Reality Device appear in Device Manager](images/mixedrealitydevices.png)